Fed needs better way to signal policy, officials say

 “I think we’ve set ourselves up in a very awkward position where every action, no matter how minute the economic consequences of that action, and every communication about that action, no matter how minute that communication might be, is having very undue consequences on people’s beliefs about the course of future policy,” he said.
 “We should be communicating more effectively that we are about having the economy recover as fast as possible, as long as inflation stays close to, possibly temporarily above, but close to 2 percent.”

-Kocherlakota is one of the Fed’s most dovish members, and on Thursday reiterated the Fed should keep interest rates near zero until unemployment reaches 5.5 percent, though he cast doubt on whether the rate truly captures the state of the labor market.
+Kocherlakota is one of the Fed’s most dovish members, and on Thursday he reiterated that the Fed should keep interest rates near zero until unemployment reaches 5.5 percent, though he cast doubt on whether the rate truly captured the state of the labor market.

 The nation’s jobless rate fell to 7.3 percent in August, but remains well above historically normal levels.
 The decline was also subject to caution because it reflected the departure of workers from the labor force, rather than being entirely due to stronger new job creation.